 Some days are absolutely amazing.
 I love having my children home and cherish this extra time with them.
 Other days have us all in tears and feeling overwhelmed.
 What do we do to reclaim peace on those challenging days?

-3 Ways To Recover A Virtual School Day
+3 Ways To Recover When A Day With Kids Is Chaos

 1. Put Your Pencils Down And Go Outside

 Fresh air and a change of scenery work wonders for my children!
 A quick walk or bike ride, jumping rope, or a game of basketball can turn a day around quickly.

 2. Dance Party Break

 It’s difficult to have a frown on your face for long when listening to Happy or Toby Mac and watching your mom make a fool of herself!
 Give it a few minutes and everyone will be dancing, laughing, and joining in the fun.

 More often than not it’s me that needs the destressing.
 There are times when I can’t even handle organizing a dance party or an enjoyable walk outside.
 The Hallow App has been a lifesaver.
 We’re learning how to pray and meditate as we bring God to the center of our day.
 Hallow gives me just a few moments to myself because I don’t have to organize anything or give directions.
 I just pull up the app and let the incredibly soothing voices of Abby or Francis calmly guide us back to peace.
 My kids have grown to love Hallow too and even ask to turn it on when they need to refocus and begin again.
 (Bonus- Hallow is also wonderful at night if your kids have bad dreams!)

 If you try all these things and it’s still a day that you can’t reclaim, just stop what you’re doing and try again tomorrow.
 A day or two off of school is not going to permanently damage your children.
 It’s so much more important to put the needs of your family first.